wrcrooks/OLSR/README.md

-# OLSR
+# OLSR Wireless Mesh Networking for OpenWRT
-Base configuration for running OLSR on OpenWRT routers
+Base configuration for running a Wireless OLSR Mesh on OpenWRT routers